Autism Spectrum Disorder

 - Having older parents

-Doctors diagnose ASD by looking at a person’s behavior and development.
-ASD can usually be reliably diagnosed by the age of two.
-It is important for those with concerns to seek out assessment as soon as possible so that a diagnosis can be made, and treatment can begin.
+Health care providers diagnose ASD by evaluating a person’s behavior and development.
+ASD can usually be reliably diagnosed by age 2.
+It is important to seek an evaluation as soon as possible.
+The earlier ASD is diagnosed, the sooner treatments and services can begin.

 Diagnosis in young children is often a two-stage process.

 Every child should receive well-child check-ups with a pediatrician or an early childhood health care provider.
-The American Academy of Pediatrics recommends that all children be screened for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits and specifically for autism at their 18- and 24-month well-child visits.
-Additional screening might be needed if a child is at high risk for ASD or developmental problems.
-Those at high risk include children who have a family member with ASD, have some ASD behaviors, have older parents, have certain genetic conditions, or who were born at a very low birth weight.
+The American Academy of Pediatrics recommends that all children receive screening for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits, with specific autism screenings at their 18- and 24-month well-child visits.
+A child may receive additional screening if they have a higher likelihood of ASD or developmental problems.
+Children with a higher likelihood of ASD include those who have a family member with ASD, show some behaviors that are typical of ASD, have older parents, have certain genetic conditions, or who had a very low birth weight.

-Parents’ experiences and concerns are very important in the screening process for young children.
-Sometimes the doctor will ask parents questions about the child’s behaviors and combine those answers with information from ASD screening tools, and with his or her observations of the child.
+Considering caregivers’ experiences and concerns is an important part of the screening process for young children.
+The health care provider may ask questions about the child’s behaviors and evaluate those answers in combination with information from ASD screening tools and clinical observations of the child.
 Read more about screening instruments on the Centers for Disease Control and Prevention (CDC) website.

-- Age-appropriate skills needed to complete daily activities independently, such as eating, dressing, and toileting
+- Assessment of age-appropriate skills needed to complete daily activities independently, such as eating, dressing, and toileting

 - Blood tests